ikarslio/TopBJets/Configuration/analysis/common/test/crab3/README.md

 * `crab3_localarea.py --mask-data`:

   * WARNING: executing this script will rename some directories, double-check before executing
-  * renames data/ sub-directories in $CMSSW_BASE that are not required for NTuple production
+  * renames data/ sub-directories in $CMSSW_BASE that are not required for ntuple production
   * necessary to bring size of crab3 tarball below max-size limit
-  * this script is supposed to be executed once, before submitting jobs
+  * this script is supposed to be executed before submitting jobs
   * if not executed, grid jobs will most likely fail due to crab3 tarball exceeding max-size limit